Mashaal: Plot

 Vinod's business now stands as a threat to Vardhan's empire.
 Soon, Raja returns after completing his education and meets Vinod and is surprised to see that the latter's lifestyle has changed, but doesn't know the truth.

-Raja meets Munna (Gulshan Grover), an old friend, from whom he learns that a new crime lord has entered the fray and has gained a foothold in the hooch and drugs world.
+Raja meets Munna, an old friend, from whom he learns that a new crime lord has entered the fray and has gained a foothold in the hooch and drugs world.
 Raja decides to expose this criminal, who, unbeknownst to him, is Vinod himself.
 Vinod is disturbed to learn that Raja is trying to dismantle his empire, but does not stop him.
-Raja starts working for Dinesh (Alok Nath), another journalist for whom Geeta also works.
+Raja starts working for Dinesh, another journalist for whom Geeta also works.
 A chance discussion between Raja, Dinesh and Geeta leads to the revelation that Vinod is, indeed, the new drug boss.
 Raja is flummoxed upon learning this, and goes to meet Vinod to confront him about this.
 Vinod accepts the truth, and tells him what happened.
 After an emotional upheaval and deep pondering, Raja decides that he will continue on the righteous path Vinod taught him, even if this means exposing the very person, who treated him as his own son, as a criminal.
 Vinod feels humbled when Raja tells him that he still views Vinod as his mentor, upon which Vinod gives him his blessings to continue his chosen work.

 Meanwhile, Vinod and S.K's enmity reaches a head when Raja starts writing about both.
 Finally, S.K kidnaps Raja and threatens him.
 Vinod enters and saves Raja, before fighting with S.K.
-Vinod kills S.K by throwing him in printing press wheels.
+Vinod kills S.K by throwing him into the printing press wheels.
 Keshav, a henchman of S.K, tries to shoot Raja, but Vinod comes in between and gets fatally shot.
 Keshav is arrested, while Vinod dies in Raja's arms, happy and finally content.